 What are your four freedoms?

-I've also been thinking about what freedom really is -- both in my own life and for my community.
+I also take this time think about what freedom really is -- both in my own life and for my community.
 In a world where immigrants seeking asylum are placed in camps at the border and Black people are assaulted and killed at the hands of law enforcement and neighborhood vigilantes, freedom feels so elusive.
 Chattel slavery ended in 1865, but so many of us still held captive by systemic oppression and racist institutions.

 My first year as consultant has been far from easy.
 On the days where money is tight and I have to choose between paying for a doctor's visit or buying groceries before my invoices are paid, it is very hard to even envision was freedom looks like for me.
 How can I think long term when I have short-term challenges that need to be tended to right now?
 Am I free, even if some of my financial and personal goals have to wait a little bit longer?
 Am I free even if I don't have a full time job?
 Am I free right now, even when anxiety and depression make me feel like I have no hope left?